-In "The Evolution Of Collaboration" you will find information on the four broad types of collaborative arrangements known to us today.
-Here, strategic alliances, portfolios, networks and ecosystems are all there for you to discover.
-While collaboration is generally a means to an end, in some cases, it can even be an end in itself.
+In "The evolution of collaboration" you will find information on the four broad types of collaborative arrangements known to us today.
+Here, strategic alliances, portfolios, networks, and ecosystems are all there for you to discover.

-In "Collaborator Focus Versus Value Co-Creation" you will be introduced to key terms like: "goods-dominant logic", "service dominant logic", "customer focus", "resilience thinking" and "value co-creation".
-Essentially, the "stuff" ecosystems are made of.
+In "Collaborator focus versus shared value" you will be introduced to key terms like: "goods-dominant logic", "service dominant logic", "customer focus", "resilience thinking" and "value co-creation".
+Essentially, the components ecosystems are made of.

-In "Building and Managing The Ecosystem Of Co-created Value" you will find a complete guide to the elements that enable an ecosystem's creation.
-Using examples from five industries - architecture, publishing, fashion, telecommunications and healthcare - you will get a good idea of the art and science of ecosystem management.
+In "Building and managing the ecosystem of shared value" you will find a complete guide to the elements that enable an ecosystem's creation.
+Using examples from five industries - architecture, publishing, fashion, telecommunications, and healthcare - you will get a good idea of the art and science of ecosystem management.